anxkhn/azure-ai-900-exam-prep/questions.md

 You need to ensure that the model detects when utterances are outside the intended scope of the model.
 What should you do?

-1. Test the model by using new utterances
+A.  Test the model by using new utterances
-2. Add utterances to the None intent
+B.  Add utterances to the None intent
-3. Create a prebuilt task entity
+C.  Create a prebuilt task entity
-4. Create a new model
+D.  Create a new model

 **Answer(s):** B